papyri/site-docs/checklist.md

  = Serapis.
 (Some volumes titled Sarapis.)
 Published by the Oriental Institute of the University of Chicago, 1969—1986 (vols.
 1—8).

 ### <a id="Studî">Studî</a>
  = Studî della Scuola Papirologica.
 Published by the Accademia Scientifico-Letteraria in Milano, 1915—1926 (vols.
 1—4).
 [Rp.
-CG]
+CG] [Online: jstor](https://www.jstor.org/journal/studscuopapi)

 ### <a id="StudPap">StudPap</a>
  = Studia Papyrologica, Rivista española de papirología.
 Published semiannually by Facultades de Filosofía y Teología, San Cugat del Vallés.
 Barcelona 1962—1983 (vols.
 1—22).